mas-bandwidth/gafferongames/content/post/snapshots_and_interpolation.md

 tags = ["physics","networking"]
 date = "2014-11-30"
-title = "Snapshots and Interpolation" description = "How to reconstruct a visual approximation of a physics simulation without running the simulation itself" draft = false
+title = "Snapshots and Interpolation" description = "How to reconstruct a visual approximation of a physics simulation" draft = false
 +++